Drag Race (franchise): 2008–2017: Drag Race beginnings

+Premiering on Logo TV

 In mid-2008, it was revealed that RuPaul had begun producing a new reality television game show.
 The show was pitched to Logo and they immediately picked the show up for a season, which aired in February 2009, where it was devised as a replacement for Rick & Steve: The Happiest Gay Couple in All the World (2007–2009).
-The winner of the first season of RuPaul's Drag Race (and the Drag Race franchise) was BeBe Zahara Benet.

 In preparation for the new series, RuPaul made guest appearances on several shows in 2008, including as a guest judge on season five, episode six of Project Runway and as a guest chef on Paula's Party.
 RuPaul revealed that the show's intent was to find a winner possessing the traits of "charisma, uniqueness, nerve, and talent".
 RuPaul has stated that the show looks for an entertainer who can stand out from the rest.
+The series premiered on February 2, 2009.
+The winner of the first season of RuPaul's Drag Race and its franchise is BeBe Zahara Benet.

+All Stars spin-off and VH1 movement

 In March 2012, it was announced that an "all-stars" spin-off from the original show was set to premiere in late 2012 through Logo (which later moved to VH1, then onto Paramount+).
 It was announced as RuPaul's Drag Race All Stars, and the winner for the first season was Chad Michaels.

 RuPaul's Drag Race was the first international edition of the franchise to be produced and broadcast.
-The program proved a success for Logo and additionally moved to higher profile channel: VH1, for their ninth season.
-However, the reality show still remained airing on Logo.
+The program proved a success for Logo and additionally moved to a higher profile channel: VH1, for their ninth season.
+However, the reality show remained to air on Logo.
 In November 2017, World of Wonder launched their subscription streaming service WOW Presents Plus.
 The service provides access to its exclusive library of the Drag Race franchise, and web series from WOWPresents' YouTube channel.

 2018–present: International expansion of Drag Race

-In February 2018, it was announced that a Thai adaptation of RuPaul's Drag Race was set to premiere through Thailand.
-The reality competition series was licensed by the Kantana Group.
+In February 2018, it was announced that a Thai adaptation of RuPaul's Drag Race was set to premiere in Thailand.
+The Kantana Group licensed the reality competition series.
 The show was named as Drag Race Thailand with its judges and co-hosts: Art Arya and Pangina Heals.
 The first season winner for Drag Race Thailand was Natalia Pliacam.

+From 2020 to 2022, seven international adaptations of RuPaul's Drag Race were revealed and premiered.
+In North America, a Canadian adaptation premiered on July 2, 2020.
+In Europe, four adaptations premiered from the Netherlands and France.
+In Australia, RuPaul's Drag Race Down Under premiered on May 1, 2021, with RuPaul, Michelle Visage, and Rhys Nicholson judging.